socrata-cookbooks/ec2-net-utils/README.md

 A Chef cookbook for installing a multi-platform fork of Amazon Linux's ec2-net-utils package.

+The ec2-net-utils package for Amazon Linux handles the following when attaching additional network interfaces to instances:

+* Brings up new interfaces as they are attached via udev.
+* Configures all interfaces with DHCP, dynamically adding any non-eth0 interface.
+* Sets up ip rules, tables, and routes to fix the asymmetric routing problem.
+* Ensures DHCP requests are sent over broadcast to work around dhclient's assymetric routing.

 The included files were vendored from the most recent version of ec2-net-utils as of 2017-06-01.
 They are patched to support Debian and RHEL platforms.